-French and Raven's Sources of Power
+What is French and Raven's Sources of Leadership Power Theory?

 This is a different sort of leadership philosophy.
 Unlike Servant, Authentic, Ethical and Values-Based Leadership, French and Raven's concept does not offer a view on the sort of leadership one should offer.
 Instead, it investigates the basis of a leader's power.

-- classifies the leader's main sources of power
+- Classifies the leader's main sources of power

-- analyses the followers' perceptions of a leader's position and qualities
+- Analyses the followers' perceptions of a leader's position and qualities

 This thought led academics during the last century to want to understand why people will let themselves be led by certain leaders and not by others.
 These particular investigations were aimed at the 'sources of a leader's power' and the relationship between them and their followers.

 Notably in their 1958/59 article, The Bases of Social Power, social psychologists John French and Bertram Raven identified five types of leadership power, which they grouped under two headings:

-- Positional Power - three power sources
+- Positional - three power sources

-- Personal Power - two power sources
+- Personal - two power sources

 |French and Raven's Five Sources of Power|